 Asset retirement and environmental obligations ("ARO") are legal obligations associated with long lived assets.
-The College recognizes the fair value of a liability for the legal obligations associated with environmental asset retirements in the period in which the obligation is incurred.
+The College recognizes the fair value of a liability that recognizes the legal obligations associated with environmental asset retirements in the period in which the obligation is incurred, typically when the College becomes obligated to remediate.
 These liabilities are initially recorded at fair value and the related asset retirement costs are capitalized by increasing the carrying amount of the related assets by the same amount as the liability.
 Asset retirement costs are subsequently depreciated over the useful lives of the related assets.
-Subsequent to the initial recognition, the College records period-to-period changes in the ARO liability resulting from the passage of time and revisions to either the timing or the amount of the related obligations are settled.
+Subsequent to the initial recognition, the College records period-to-period changes in the ARO liability resulting from the passage of time and revisions to either the timing or the amount of the original estimate of undiscounted cash flows.
+The College adjusts the ARO liabilities when the related obligations are settled.
 Upon settlement of the obligation, any difference between the cost to settle the asset retirement obligation and the liability recorded is recognized as a gain or loss in the Statement of Activities.